flexera-public/cco_demo/rbd_demo_pt/README.md

 ### Automated Enrichment (CMDB)

 `Application` is mapped from Cloud Account, Resource Group tags.
 The policy automatically manages mapping rules for all other dimensions (Business, Organizational, Financial) based on a simulated CMDB (ServiceNow) lookup.
-Logic

 The policy template demonstrates how we can retrieve mappings from CMDB and have left the functional code in the Policy Template to give a high level of transparency into how this outcome is accomplished in a real-world environment.